shoumik310/Spring-Practice/README.md

 java -jar lombok-1.18.12.jar
 ```

-2. Eclipse Users follow the steps
+3. Eclipse Users follow the steps

+a.
+Download the jar from the website - https://projectlombok.org/download
+b.
+Run the jar ``java -jar lombok-1.18.12.jar``
+c.
+Select the instalable
+d.
+Close the Eclipse IDE and open it again
+e.
+Clean all the Projects and rebuild the projects
+f.
+Refersh the project

+[Lombok installation]: